Skip to content

-Relation sidebar
+Relation Sidebar

 Clicking on a relation in the graph will open the relation sidebar which provides all details of the relation.